JonathanReeve/course-computational-literary-analysis-readings/content/texts/garden-party.md

 stopped splashing.
 "Look here, Trout," he said, "I'm in rather a hurry this morning."

-"You're WHAT?"
+"You're *what*?"
 Jonathan was so surprised---or pretended to be---that he sank under the water, then reappeared again blowing.

 "All I mean is," said Stanley, "I've no time to---to---to fool